n0troot/Invoke-BadSuccessorCheck/README.md

 1. Identifies any Windows Server 2025 domain controllers in the domain
 2. Checks all organizational units (OUs) to determine if the current user has CreateChild permissions

-The combination of these checks is particularly valuable for security professionals conducting privilege escalation investigations or administrators auditing domain permissions.
+The combination of these checks is particularly valuable for security professionals who wish to check for the BadSuccessor dMSA vulnerability or administrators auditing domain permissions.

 ## Prerequisites